kmxunan/0C/CODE_QUALITY_IMPROVEMENTS.md

     if (!this.dependencies.mqttClient || !this.dependencies.mqttClient.connected) {
       return {
         status: 'unhealthy',
-        error: 'MQTT client not connected'
+        error: 'MQTT client not connected',
       };
     }